ErlendNilsen/HierarchicalChangeRatio/README.md

 S3 - Includes code to prepare data and run models
 S4 & S5: Data and metdata

-File "Sensitivy analysis" used to conduct sensitivity analysis (not included as appendix in original paper)
+File "Sensitivy analysis" used to conduct sensitivity analysis (not included as appendix in original paper).